WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - can be an source of events.
 Whenever it discovers the schema it will publish to a default EventBus

+#### EventBridge Scheduler

+- allows you to **stagger events via the flexible time windows**.

+  - this allows you to avoid the thundering herd problem where all the events scheduled for a given time trigger all at once.

+- integrates with DLQ

+##### vs EventBridge targets/rules

+- the **EventBridge Scheduler** allows you to **set the start and the end time for _rate_ and _CRON_ based invocations**.

+  - this is NOT possible with EventBridge targets/rules.

+- the **EventBridge Scheduler** allows you to **set one time events**.

+  - this is possible to implement with EventBridge targets/rules but it requires a lot of effort.

+    - think invoking a Lambda function every X to scan the database and based on the results sending the email.

+- the **EventBridge Scheduler** does **NOT allow you to invoke different targets based on rules**.

+  - you **can invoke multiple targets but the dynamic routing based on the event is out of the picture**.

 #### EventBridge Pipes

 - enables you to **create point-to-point integrations between services**